BenFredj-Mehdi/Stroke-Prediction/README.md

 ---

-## Troubleshooting

-- "Failed to fetch" from browser: check the backend is running, confirm `window.PREDICT_ENDPOINT` is set correctly, and check the browser console for CORS errors.
-If the backend is remote, ensure CORS is enabled on the server.
-- Autoplay blocked: browsers restrict autoplaying audio with sound.
-Add a visible play button or detect autoplay failure in `intro.js` and show a prompt.
-- CSV parsing errors: ensure header names and types match the server preprocessing in `server_fastapi/server.py`.

----

 ## Security & production notes

 - This repo uses example code suitable for local development.
 For production you should: